Key objectives include:

 The project includes a comprehensive program to renew all services at Ontario Place to ensure continued operation of existing attractions and prepare it for redevelopment.
 The scope of work will include the decommissioning and removal of out-of-date infrastructure and replacement with new infrastructure that meets current standards and codes.

-A Category B Environmental Assessment (EA) has been undertaken for the proposed site servicing upgrades, which included engagement with Indigenous communities, consultation with key stakeholders and development of a Consultation and Documentation report (C&D Report).
-Construction is targeted to commence in 2023.
+The project is currently in the procurement phase to engage a construction manager to deliver the project.
+A Category B Environmental Assessment (EA) has been undertaken for the proposed site servicing upgrades, which included engagement with Indigenous communities, consultation with key stakeholders, and development of a Consultation and Documentation report (C&D Report).
+Construction is targeted to commence in Spring 2023 for site servicing.

-How are the pods and the Cinesphere being repaired?
+How are the Pods and the Cinesphere being repaired?

 Current status

-A Construction Management firm, Elite Construction, is currently on site to carry out the repair work.
+A Construction Management firm is currently on site to carry out the repair work.
 The work involves repairs to structural elements, including the tension cables, roof and stairs, as well as repairs to exterior cladding and providing new lighting and exterior paint.
-The repair work started in Fall 2022 and is expected to continue until early 2024.

 To learn more about the early construction works happening at the Ontario Place site, visit: https://ontarioplace.com/en/about/visit-us/site-access/cinesphere-pods-bridges/